In this article we describe what happens in the Kick-off Workshop and how you can prepare for it as a team member as well as a coach. Let's go!

 "Las Vegas Rule" ("what happens in Vegas stays in Vegas")

-Make clear to the entire team that nobody is allowed to disclose intermediary results of the project to anybody in the organization without permission of both the sponsor and the innovation manager.
+It's important that nobody discloses intermediary results of the project to anybody in the organization without permission of both the sponsor and the team manager.

-The Kick-off workshop is also important to prepare the upcoming Discover Phase with questions the team should explore and gain insights as much as possible to create better solutions for the sponsor's problem.
+The Kick-off workshop is also important to prepare the upcoming Discover Phase with questions the team should explore and gain insights to create better solutions for the sponsor's problem.
 We usually include the following Discover areas and define activities by using our Discover Cards:

 Today's business model